There’s nothing more frustrating than having a gift to give and not enough people to give it to.

 Once you’ve downloaded the PDF, pick one to try out and see how it works for you.
 Over time, you’ll start to notice which strategies you enjoy the most that also yield the best results.

 Let’s be honest: sometimes we make the process of getting clients more complex than it has to be.
-If you follow the five step formula outlined in this post, you’ll soon have more clients than you know what to do with.
+If you follow the four step formula outlined in this post, and keep doing them consistently, you’ll soon have more clients than you know what to do with.

 Now get out there and make it happen.